USS BONHOMME RICHARD LHD 6

 March 1, The BHR is currently underway in the Gulf of Thailand for INSURV Preps. and will soon commence its Amphibious Integration Training (AIT) and Certification Exercise (CERTEX) off the coast of Okinawa.
 Inport White Beach Naval Facility from March 21-26; Underway for a Friends and Family Day Cruise on March 25; Anchored off Yokosuka on March 28.

 March 30, USS Bonhomme Richard returned to Sasebo after a two-month underway period.

-May 10, The Bonhomme Richard departed homeport for INSURV rehearsal; Underway for a Board of Inspection and Survey assessment on May 13.
+From April 26-27 and 29th, the Bonhomme Richard was underway for local operations.
+Underway for INSURV rehearsal on May 10; Underway for a Board of Inspection and Survey assessment on May 13.

 June 13, USS Bonhomme Richard departed Fleet Activities Sasebo for a Summer Patrol; Anchored in Sasebo Harbor for ammo onload from June 13-14.

 June 14, LHD 6 embarked four MV-22 Osprey aircraft, assigned to the Marine Medium Tiltrotor Squadron (VMM) 265, for their maiden Forward Deployed Naval Forces (FDNF) deployment.

 June 24, The BHR moored at White Beach Naval Facility in Okinawa for a two-day port call to embark combat elements from the 31st Marine Expeditionary Unit (MEU).

 July 9, USS Bonhomme Richard moored at the Port of Brisbane, Australia, for a four-day port visit before participating in a bilateral exercise Talisman Sabre 2013, off the coast of Queensland, from July 15- Aug.
 5; The ARG commenced Certification Exercise (CERTEX) on Aug.
 7.